Blunk-electronic/ET/doc/schematic_groups.rst

 		define group 2  5 5  100 40

-	|VNS| e g

-	Objects inside a group are highlighted.

 ..
 Additional parameters to specify a layer ?
 .. define a circular group ?

+	Objects inside a group are highlighted.
+As long as the group mode is active, further areas can be selected and thus added to an existing group.

 Clear a Group